Permission to fly in restricted areas

 • inspection of critical infrastructure such as power lines, roads, ports and railways for planning, information and safety purposes.

-Permits are not granted to private individuals for pleasure flights or for flights that can be considered to constitute commercial reasons.
-Commercial reasons are considered to be, for example, photography or filming where material is to be made available for sale (generic images, stock photos, etc.).
+Permissions are not granted to private individuals for pleasure flights or for flights that can be considered strictly constitute commercial reasons.
+Commercial reasons are considered to be, for example, photography or filming where material is to be made available for sale (generic images, stock photos, commercials etc.).

 For flights within restricted areas that have been established over a national park, a separate application to the relevant County Administrative Board for an exemption permit for take-off and landing within the area is also required if it is regulated by the national park regulation.
 Examples of such areas are ESR47 Sarek, ESR53 Stora Sjöfallet, ESR57 Padjalanta, ESR61 Sånfjället and